7 Ways To Express Amazement In Spanish (In 7 Of The Most Amazing Places In South America)

 If your appetite for a trip to South America is whetted by the stunning pictures below, simply visit the linked destination to check out the authentic travel experiences offered by Intrepid Travel.

 South America’s stunning natural beauty makes it a popular destination for adventure seekers.
-Travelling across the continent — from the Andes to Galapagos to the Amazon to Patagonia — you will be saying "Wow!" so often that you’ll need new ways to express amazement.
+Traveling across the continent — from the Andes to the Galapagos Islands, the Amazon to Patagonia — you will be saying "Wow!" so often that you’ll need new ways to express amazement.
 That’s why we’ve collected local phrases from Ecuador, Peru, Bolivia, Argentina and Chile so you can say "wow" like a local.

 We will start our tour of awe-inspiring destinations at the northern end of the continent and make our way south.
 First stop: Ecuador!